-Whether on their own or with friends, it can also help to encourage the things that they enjoy doing.
-Whether that’s music, doing something creative, watching sport or something else, sometimes they might need encouragement or a reminder to stay engaged with the things that make them feel good.
+It can also help to encourage the things that they enjoy doing, either on their own or with friends.
+Whether that’s music, doing something creative, watching sport or doing something else, sometimes they might need encouragement or a reminder to stay engaged with the things that make them feel good.

 Movement and physical activity is particularly important for someone who is depressed.
-Simple suggestions such as inviting your child for a walk, swim or a bike ride can start the endorphins flowing, which can lift their mood.
-These activities can be a short-term circuit breaker, which enables them to think about getting help or engaging in other activities that require more focus or concentration.
+Simple suggestions such as inviting your child to go for a walk, swim or a bike ride can start the endorphins flowing, which can lift their mood.
+These activities can be a short-term circuit breaker, which may enable them to think about getting help or engaging in other activities that require more focus or concentration.

-Providing nutritious meals and getting the right amount of sleep is enormously beneficial to treating depression.
-The optimum amount of sleep that young people need is 7.5 hours.
-Help your child establish routine sleep patterns during the week and at weekends, and build up habits that are going to help them sleep better.
+Eating nutritious meals and getting the right amount of sleep are enormously beneficial in treating depression.
+The optimum amount of sleep that young people need is 7.5 hours a night.
+Help your child to establish regular sleep patterns during the week and at weekends, and build up habits that are going to help them sleep better.

-Remember, if your child is depressed they are likely to experience lethargy and low motivation.
-So if your child doesn’t engage in positive lifestyle changes initially, be patient and try to find ways to make it as easy for them as possible.
+Remember: if your child is depressed, they are likely to experience lethargy and low motivation.
+So, if they won’t engage in positive lifestyle changes initially, be patient and try to find ways to make it as easy for them as possible.

 Seeing the doctor

-Your child might feel more comfortable arranging a doctor’s appointment to talk about their physical symptoms rather than their emotional symptoms.
+Your teen might feel more comfortable talking to a doctor about their physical symptoms rather than their emotional symptoms.

-Encourage them to list their symptoms, when they occur and also how they feel about them.
-Don’t see this as a trick but rather as a way to enable them to feel comfortable seeking help.
-Offer to go with them to the appointment but be respectful of how they want to manage their health.
+Encourage them to list their symptoms, when they occur and how they feel about them.
+Think of this as a way to help them open up and be more comfortable with getting support.
+Offer to go with them to the appointment, but be respectful of how they want to manage their own health.